omar-polo/gmid/README.md

  - logger: handles the logging with syslog and/or local files.

- - server: listens for connections and serves the request.
+ - server: listens for connections and handles the requests.
 It also speaks FastCGI and do the proxying.

  - crypto: holds the TLS private keys to avoid a compromised `server`